IPCC publishes report: “There is only a limited period”

 Meteorologist and co-author Daniela Jacob spoke of a necessary heating transition in the building sector and a mobility transition: more climate-neutral cycling instead of driving or taking the train instead of flying.
 The advantage must be made clear, she said: “What is good for me and my health today is also good for the climate.”

 The report wants to make it clear how important it is to dovetail climate protection and nature conservation.
-Careless climate protection measures could accelerate the loss of biodiversity.
+Careless climate protection measures might accelerate the loss of biodiversity.
 Monocultures such as huge rapeseed or corn fields for the production of biofuel are an example.

 Temperature has already risen by 1.1 degrees

 The Intergovernmental Panel on Climate Change was founded in 1988 as a UN body.
 He is currently presenting the 6th status report on climate research.
 This includes three parts.
 The first on the scientific foundations was published in August 2021.
-Today, the second part is about the consequences and necessary adjustments.
+Today, the second part is regarding the consequences and necessary adjustments.
 The third part deals with the technical and economic possibilities to reduce climate change.
 He is expected in April.

 According to the Intergovernmental Panel on Climate Change, the average global temperature from 2010 to 2019 was around 1.1 degrees higher than from 1850 to 1900 due to man-made greenhouse gases.
 It has risen by 0.2 degrees since the 5th assessment report in 2014 alone.